 You could even sign an NDA with your contractor so they can’t reveal that they have received a job offer with your organisation.

-However, by understanding why a candidate has decided to leave before their start date, organisations can reduce the likelihood of this situation occurring.
+However, by understanding why a candidate has decided to leave, organisations can reduce the likelihood of this situation occurring.

-With our experience of working on transformation programmes, we understand our clients’ problems intuitively.
+With our experience of working on transformation programmes, we understand intuitively the problems your organisation is going through.

-Furthermore, as programme practitioners ourselves, we are familiar with how contractors can think, feel and act on receipt of an offer.
-We can therefore help pre-empt candidate flight, and help you take preventive measure.
+And as programme practitioners ourselves, we are familiar with how contractors can think, feel and act on receipt of an offer.
+We can therefore help pre-empt candidate flight, and help you take preventive measures.

 Check out our Programme Services to find out more.